Eric Bolling Update: Fox News Host Sues Yashar Ali, HuffPo For $50 Million Over Lewd Pics Story

 So does Bolling have a case?
 As The Hollywood Reporter notes, the legal standard of defamation is a difficult one to meet in court.
 And with Bolling being a public figure, the standard is even harder to meet.
 In essence, Bolling would have to prove that Ali either a) knew his sources or lying; or b) proceeded with “reckless disregard for the truth.”
 Whether or not Bolling will be able to prove that will be seen in court, assuming the two sides don’t settle before the matter goes before a jury.

-This is not the first time Fox News has been caught up in allegations of sexual misconduct by its male employees.
-Already Bill O’Reilly, who had been with the network for 15 years, has been ousted over claims of sexual misconduct, and Fox Business Network host Charles Payne has been suspended for similar accusations.
+This is not the first time Fox News had been caught up in allegations of sexual misconduct by its male employees.
+Bill O’Reilly, who had been with the network for 15 years, had been ousted over claims of sexual misconduct, and Fox Business Network host Charles Payne had been suspended for similar accusations.

 [Featured Image by Richard Drew, File/AP]